rackerlabs/support-how-to/content/managed-operations/windows-server-2012-r2-with-managed-operations-support.md

 Standard edition.

-**Note**: Cloud customers will have access to Windows Server 2012 R2 images through the next generation Cloud Servers API and Control Panel.
+**Note**: Cloud customers will have access to Windows Server 2012 R2 images through the Cloud Servers API and Control Panel.

 **Note**: MyRack is used by customers with dedicated servers and is the interface for RackConnect.